foundjem/foundjem.github.io/content/post/data-visualization/index.md

 ---
-title: 📈 Communicate your results effectively with the best data visualizations
+title: 📊 Make Your Data Speak ---Effective Visualization for Clearer Insights 📈
 summary: Use popular tools such as Plotly, Mermaid, and data frames.
 date: 2023-10-25
 authors: